averbraeck/gscg-design/doc/5-components/data-model/demand.md

 - Quantity to buy at a time
 - Interval between orders

-The quantity to buy and the interval between orders could be a drawing from a statistical distribution (random generator).
+The quantity to buy and the interval between orders could be drawn from a statistical distribution (random generator).
 There could be multiple demand generators in place for multiple products and/or qualities and/or quantities.